Paula's Body Shop

 Because unnatural traumas are so preventable, it is a form of insanity not to prevent them.

 Read that statement again and again until it sinks in.
 We cannot prevent what we still refuse to recognize.
 Yet self-induced insanity exists.
 And, it is tearing apart and inflaming the social connections we need to survive and thrive.
-Fortunately, many a neuroscientist, psychology experts, fascia researchers, and more are catching on.
-We must catch on, ourselves, too.
+Fortunately, many a neuroscientist, psychology experts, connective tissue researchers, and more are catching on.
+We must catch on.
 We must be determined to get to the whole, balanced truth, and respond responsibly.

 The truth is that our insane attitudes and behaviors create cognitive and emotional dissonance in the sanest of people.
 In time, these man-made traumas cause a sticky tangle of mental, emotional, and physical pathology, often in the form of depression, anxiety, inflammation, nervous system disorders, autoimmune disease, and even antisocial behavior.
 Man-made trauma is so illogical and insane that it can be impossible for a logical, sane person to identify the issue - as is being done here, for you.
 Man-made trauma is so insane, it can cause an innocent person to go insane.
 However, stating the facts of this kind of trauma is how we find our way back to each other.
 And we must.
 We need each other.